-I'm interested the process of creativity.
+I'm interested the process and power of creativity.
 I used to work in an art gallery but I can't draw or paint.
 Being creative to me seems close to playing, enjoying being in the moment, from cooking to gardening, personally and professionally.

 How do I work?